 -

-Mahogany brazier box, 18th century.
-The box stands on claw-shaped legs with balls.
-It has a circular profile and is decorated with mixed-linear skirts at the bottom and nails with plant elements at the top.
-The central hollow contains the container for the coal, which has two handles decorated with scallops.
-This type of furniture was widely used in homes as a heating system or to purify the air (by burning olive stones), varying in type and decoration according to the importance of the family.
+Mahogany wood brazier box, 18th century.
+The box, circular in profile and decorated with curvilinear skirts at the bottom and nails with vegetal motifs at the top, rises on claw-shaped feet with balls.
+The central cavity houses the charcoal container, which has two handles adorned with scallop shells.
+This type of furniture was widely used in homes as a heating system or for purifying the air (by burning olive pits), varying in style and decoration according to the family's status.

 · Size: 87x87x20 cms.